 I’m totally with Pollan when he defines cooking as the “essential human activity at the heart of all cultures” and that by “relying upon corporations to process our foods we’ve disrupted our essential link to the natural world.”
 But that he urges us to “reclaim our lost food traditions” and “revel again in the magical activity of making food” without acknowledging that women’s food magic is at the very heart of our early food history, is quite an oversight.

 Because long before food was a commodity bought and sold for profit, no act of food production, from harvesting, growing, preparing, preserving, storing, cooking, baking, was left unblessed by women’s prayers, rituals and devotions.
-Their food magic had one central purpose, to nourish the earth who nourished them.
+And for most of human history nearly every domestic activity from making pots to planting seeds to baking bread was ritual “hearthcraft”.
+And to put it very simply, women’s food magic had one central purpose, to nourish the earth who nourished them.

 That Pollan’s series never mentions any of this, is hardly unusual.
-Today the herstory of cooking is relegated to the realm of ‘fertility cults”, sympathetic magic, folklore and old wive’s tales.
-After all, everyone knows that baking magical bread isn’t going to causally affect the harvest.
-So today the history of cooking is, for the most part, the story of visionary male chefs who pioneered the art, techniques and economics of “good cooking”.
+Today the herstory of food is relegated to the realm of ‘fertility cults”, sympathetic magic, folklore and old wives tales.
+And despite the fact that women’s place by the hearth is as old as time itself, I have to hunt through obscure research journals in order find scholarship exploring women’s unique contributions to early food history.
+What is abundant however is the story of visionary male chefs who pioneered the art, techniques and economics of “good cooking”.

-Pollan himself points that this problem (as Janet A. Flammang, a feminist scholar suggests) may have something to do with food which by “its very nature falls on the wrongside-the feminine side-of the mind-body dualism in Western culture… food is associated with body, animal, female and appetitive – things civilized men have sought to overcome with knowledge and reason.”
+Pollan himself points out this problem (as Janet A. Flammang, a feminist scholar suggests) may have something to do with food which by “its very nature falls on the wrong side-the feminine side-of the mind-body dualism in Western culture… food is associated with body, animal, female and appetitive – things civilized men have sought to overcome with knowledge and reason.”